-The \$29.0 million change in net cash (used for) provided by operating activities was primarily due to a net unfavorable change in working capital, which was mainly the result of:
+The \$29.0 million \$65.9 million change in net cash (used for) provided by operating activities was primarily due to a net unfavorable change in working capital which as well as a decrease in net income adjusted for non-cash items, primarily the \$13.6 million receivable related to business interruption insurance recoveries at MLMC.
+The unfavorable change in working capital was mainly the result of:

-- An increase in Other current assets during the first six months of 2024 compared with a modest increase in the first six months of 2023.
-The change in Other current assets was mainly due to an increase in vendor deposits. - An increase in Inventory during the first six months of 2024 compared with a decrease in the first six months of 2023, primarily due to an increase in mining supplies. - A reduction in the Federal income tax receivable during the first six months of 2023 that did not reoccur in the first six months of 2024.
+- An increase in Other current assets during the first six nine months of 2024 compared with a modest increase in the first six nine months of 2023.
+The change in Other current assets was mainly due to an increase in vendor deposits. - An increase in Inventory coal and mining supplies inventory during the first six nine months of 2024 compared with a decrease in the first six nine months of 2023, primarily due to an increase in mining supplies.
+2023. - A reduction modest increase in the Federal income tax Trade accounts receivable during the first six months of 2023 that did not reoccur in the first six months of 2024.

-These unfavorable changes were partially offset by a decrease in Trade accounts receivable and Accounts receivable from affiliates during the first six months of 2024 compared with increases in the first six months of 2023.
-The 2023 increase in Trade accounts receivable was due to a delay in payments by a customer.
-The change in Accounts receivable from affiliates is primarily attributable to the amount and timing of payments from unconsolidated subsidiaries.
+These unfavorable changes were partially offset by a decrease in Trade accounts receivable and Accounts receivable from affiliates during the first six nine months of 2024 compared with increases a decrease in the first six nine months of 2023.
+The 2023 increase decrease in Trade accounts receivable was due to a delay in payments by a customer.
+The change customer from December 31, 2022.